-The Trust will produce an annual summary of learning from deaths within its Quality Account (from June 2021).
+The Trust will produce an annual summary of learning from deaths within its Quality Account.
 This will provide a consolidation of the quarterly reporting information together with a narrative analysis of learning and resulting key themes, actions taken and the outcomes of these.

-Policy on Learning from Deaths Page: 17 Author: Consultant Paramedic (Medical Directorate) Version: 1.1 Date of Approval: 27 th November 2019 Status: Final Date of Issue: January 2022 Date of Review Dec 2023
+Policy on Learning from Deaths Page: 17 Author: Consultant Paramedic (Medical Directorate) Version: 1.3 Date of Approval: March 2024 Status: Final Date of Issue: March 2024 Date of Review March 2027